praveensn0088/agentic-rag-assignment/data/processed/md/Abu Dhabi Procurement Standards.md

 - The Procurement shall assess the request for amending contracts submitted by the End-users or Suppliers.
 Amendments  to  contracts  shall  be  acknowledged  and  signed  by authorised representatives of the government entity and Supplier.
 The Procurement shall handle contract amendments by the type of amendment requested: A
 - A1.
 Administrative amendments refer to changes that do not affect or alter the rights of the government entity or Supplier.
 These include, but are not limited to, changes in billing instruction or address, corrections of typographical errors, and other changes permitted by  contract  clauses.
 Administrative  amendments  do  not  cause  a  financial  nor  material impact.
 The  Procurement  Practitioners  responsible  for  administering  the  contract  shall process all administrative amendments and shall inform all involved stakeholders such as the Finance, the Legal, the End-users and the Suppliers.
 - A2.
 Substantive  amendments  refer  to  changes  in  the  contract  that  affect  the  rights  and obligations  of  the  government  entity  or  Supplier.
 They  include  but  are  not  limited  to, changes  in  prices,  schedules,  quantities,  scope,  specification,  terms  and  conditions.
 Approval of the substantive amendment shall be obtained from the relevant authority as per the PDoA.
 - The Procurement shall seek endorsement from the Legal, the Finance, the End-users or the subject matter expert as per the nature of the amendments.
-B
 - While amending contract relating to the procurements of projects, the Procurement shall verify the  agreement  of  the  End-user  of  the  project  and  if  necessary  consult  with  the  Tendering Committee.
 C.
 - The Procurement shall seek updates to guarantees, performance bonds and advanced payment guarantees from the Supplier as applicable for the amended contract.
 D .
 - The Procurement  shall issue an amendment  to  the  order or shall issue new  order accommodating the contract amendment to allow for its execution.
 E